Michelia235/Sentiment_Analysis/README.md

 - **Random Forest**: ```0.84%```
 The Random Forest classifier generally outperforms the Decision Tree in terms of accuracy, demonstrating the power of ensemble methods in text classification

-## Conclusion
-This project demonstrates the process of collecting, preprocessing, and organizing image data, as well as utilizing vector databases for image similarity searches.
-Each part of the project can be executed independently or together to achieve the overall goal.

 # Additional Information